rikosintie/Ubuntu4NetworkEngineers/docs/Join-Ubuntu-24.04-desktop-to-AD.md

 Many companies will require that all laptops or Virtual Machines be connected to Active Directory.
 That is no problem with Ubuntu 24.04 as Canonical provides the packages needed.
 Whether it's a laptop or VM it should be fully updated before starting the installation of the Active Directory packages.

+I am assuming that a working Active Directory domain is already configured and you have access to the credentials to join a machine to that domain.

+The domain controller is:

+- Acting as an authoritative DNS server for the domain.
+- The primary DNS resolver (check with systemd-resolve --status).
+- System time is correct and in sync, maintained via a service like chrony or ntp.
+- The domain used in this example is pu.pri.

 ## Check the current host configuration

 ```bash